 At JIPS we also take this opportunity to launch the durable solutions analysis learning community, where we hope to bring experienced practitioners together on a regular basis to continue peer-to-peer exchange and learning in this area.
 The many questions raised during this webinar will act as a good starting point for follow up exchanges on the topic.

-The webinar is also available on the JIPS Vimeo channel and each presentation can be accessed here:
+The webinar is also available on the JIPS Youtube channel and each presentation can be accessed here:

 Through this webinar, JIPS also launches a learning community on measuring durable solutions to displacement.
 Shaped by and for experienced practitioners of durable solutions analysis, it aims to discuss available tools and tested approaches, as well as to provide a forum to share experiences and lessons learned across contexts and approaches for improved practice on the topic.